- What is VAWA?

 - You can’t be evicted or lose your federal rent assistance just because you are or have been a victim or a threatened victim.

-- You can’t be turned down for housing or federal rent assistance, evicted, or lose your subsidy for things related to the abuse.
-Like bad credit history and criminal history.
+- You can’t be turned down for housing or federal rent assistance, evicted, or lose your subsidy just because of things related to the abuse, like bad credit history and criminal history.

 - What if I need to get the abuser out of the home?

 If someone living in your home uses violence against you, the housing authority or your landlord can evict the abuser only.
 You, your family, and other household members can stay in the home.
 If you are not listed as head of household or your name is not on the rental assistance papers, then you usually have 90 days or until the end of the lease to set up your own eligibility for that subsidy or another housing subsidy.
 Or you can find new housing.

 - What if I need to move to escape the abuse?

 If you have a Section 8 voucher, you can move for reasons related to the abuse and keep your voucher — even if your lease has not ended.
 Housing authorities and landlords must have emergency transfer plans.
 These let people transfer to other federally assisted housing that is available and safe.